LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 </div>

-Similar to IVS, presuming that we can generate uniform samples between any two finite bounds, how can we produce an algorithm to give us samples of chosen PDF?
+Similar to IVS, presuming that we can generate uniform samples between any two finite bounds, how can we produce an algorithm to give us samples of a chosen PDF?

-One thing you could do for the case above is produce samples between 0 and 2 for $$x$$ and 0 to 1 for $$y$$, producing the below scatter plot.
+One thing you could do for the case above is produce samples between 0 and 2 for $$x$$ and 0 and 1 for $$y$$, producing the scatter plot below.

 <div style="text-align: center;">
   <img